 Ecotherapy is sometimes believed to be ‘radical’ in regard to most modern therapies due to its different perception of the conditions, goals and therapeutic relationship involved.
-Ecotherapy, like most other therapies now, is based on relational theories of therapeutic action, with their focus “on the larger relational system established by the client and the therapists, within which psychological phenomena crystallize and in which experience is continually and mutually shaped in a dialogue of the client and the therapist” [3, p.
+Ecotherapy, like most other current therapies, is based on relational theories of therapeutic action, with their focus “on the larger relational system established by the client and the therapists, within which psychological phenomena crystallize and in which experience is continually and mutually shaped in a dialogue of the client and the therapist” [3, p.
 292].
 However, while the main parties in this relational system in most therapies are client and therapist, nature assumes the role of the third party in ecotherapy and ecological arts therapies.
-Within this relational system, the crucial role is given to affective attachment both to the therapist and nature in the process of therapeutic change.
+Within this relational system, a crucial role is given to affective attachment both to the therapist and nature in the process of therapeutic change.

 Environmental and ecopsychological perception of the therapeutic setting

-The eco-human approach, in particular, environmental ecopsychology together with socially-sensitive approaches in arts therapies and in contemporary therapies in general, however, has expanded our understanding of the therapeutic setting and therapeutic environment.
-Contemporary understanding of the therapeutic action also includes the healthcare facilities and ‘therapeutic team’ as well as the community.
-The therapeutic environment is designed and applied not only to support and facilitate state-of-the-art medicine and technology, patient safety, and quality patient care, but to also embrace the patients’ family and caregivers in a psycho-socially supportive therapeutic space.
+The eco-human approach, in particular environmental ecopsychology together with socially-sensitive approaches in arts therapies and in contemporary therapies in general, has expanded our understanding of the therapeutic setting and therapeutic environment.
+Contemporary understanding of therapeutic action also includes the healthcare facilities and ‘therapeutic team’ as well as the community.
+The therapeutic environment is designed and applied not only to support and facilitate state-of-the-art medicine and technology, patient safety, and quality patient care, but also to embrace the patients’ family and caregivers in a psycho-socially supportive therapeutic space.
 It is believed that the characteristics of the physical, social and psychological environment in which a patient receives care affects patient outcomes, patient satisfaction and safety, staff efficiency and satisfaction as well as organizational outcomes.
 Ecopsychology and ecotherapy seem to be congruent with this idea of the therapeutic environment, but give even more importance to natural environmental factors.

 The Green Studio model was introduced to define a special place where eco-arts therapeutic sessions can take place.
 The Green Studio/Eco-Studio can be characterized as a therapeutic indoor or outdoor space with a certain abundance of natural living forms and materials, possibly some natural landscape, a part of the natural environment that can be chosen, maintained, and personalized by the client or community.
 Sometimes it cannot be as permanent as the traditional therapeutic setting and is characterized by a unique equilibrium of static and dynamic qualities.
-Its dynamic qualities are dependent on greater transparency of its boundaries and the natural processes involved.
+Its dynamic qualities are dependent on the greater transparency of its boundaries and the natural processes involved.

 Figure 3.
 An example of organizing a temporary "Green Studio" on the territory of a residential school

 As we have defined it [17, p.
 20], the Green Studio can be created as an accessible green area, a part of the institution (hospital, rehabilitation center, shelter, residential home etc.), or aligned with a private practitioner’s office.
 It can also be a kind of a ‘portable studio’ [13, 14] arranged in the municipality (park, garden, beach, etc.) or in the ‘wild’ environment.
-But even in this latter case a sense of order, permanence and comprehensibility for the client is possible as a result of her/his relationship with the therapist and the various activities which give her/him a possibility to personalize a natural space.
+But even in this latter case, a sense of order, permanence and comprehensibility for the client is possible as a result of her/his relationship with the therapist and the various activities which give her/him a possibility to personalize a natural space.

 The Green Studio can be perceived as the space in which the human function of ecopoiesis can be materialized.
-It is possible and even necessary to perceive the Green Studio as providing a two-pronged system to achieve both individual health (at the micro-level) and public and environmental health outcomes (at the macro-level) .
+It is possible and even necessary to perceive the Green Studio as providing a two-pronged system to achieve both individual health at the micro-level and public and environmental health outcomes at the macro-level .

-While our multi-cultural community is striving to go through this transition, nature-assisted or ecological arts therapies can play a greater role in helping our clients and societies to survive, be healthy, and form an affirmative response to the constraints in the environmental and natural resources that are emerging now and that we will continue to face in the future.
+While our multi-cultural community is striving to go through this transition, nature-assisted or ecological arts therapies can play a greater role in helping our clients and societies to survive, be healthy, and form an affirmative response to the constraints in environmental and natural resources that are emerging now and that we will continue to face in the future.